 2.3.
 Computer Science Minor

 A Computer Science minor is available to most undergraduate students through CLA.
 The Computer Science minor is for students who want to include a basic core of computer science coursework to enhance or supplement their major program.
-Knowledge of computing is useful for students majoring in engineering, physical, biological, and social sciences, business, and almost any other major, including design and visual arts, just to name a few.
-The minor increases job opportunities and provides a base for more advanced studies and independent learning.
+Knowledge of computing is useful for students majoring in engineering, physical, biological, and social sciences, business, and almost any other major, including design and visual arts.
+The minor increases job opportunities and provides a strong knowledge base for more advanced studies and independent learning.

 The minor teaches students problem-solving and computational thinking skills, as well as fundamental programming concepts, practical knowledge of computer programming languages, data structures, and algorithm development techniques that are essential to modern computing.
-Students have flexibility in choosing courses to meet the minor requirements.
-Advanced courses provide detailed knowledge in specific topics, such as databases, networks, internet programming, or game design.
+Students have flexibility in choosing courses in order to meet the minor requirements.

-To succeed, the students in the minor need to have solid analytical and abstraction skills.
-Students who are not planning on taking calculus should take at least a math class, such as Math 1031 College Algebra and Probability or Math 1051 Pre-calculus I, before starting the minor.
+To succeed, students in the minor need to have solid analytical and abstraction skills.
+Students who are not planning on taking calculus should take at least a math class, such as college algebra and probability or a pre-calculus course before starting the minor.

-All the approved minor courses must be taken A-F, with only courses with a grade of C- or better counting towards the minor.
+All the approved minor courses must be taken A-F, with only courses earning a grade of C- or better counting towards the minor.
 At least 3 upper-division credits must be taken at the University of Minnesota-Twin Cities.
-Students may earn no more than one undergraduate degree in computer science: a B.A. or a B.S. or a minor.
-Other course work can only be accepted with advisor approval.
+Students may earn no more than one undergraduate degree in computer science: a B.A., or a B.S., or a minor.
+Other coursework can only be accepted with advisor approval.